visualdensity/git-training/chapter1.md

 Here's a banana in Pyjama.
 His name is B1.
 He's got a good friend B2 Something else added here in master.
 B2 is not happy in the master branch

-Proceed to chapter 2
-I don't like chapter 2